- Duration: 13 Days / 12 Nights

 Day 12: Fly to Cairo and take a tour of the city’s landmarks

 After breakfast, check out of your Hurghada hotel and we’ll take you to the airport to catch your flight to Cairo.
 Once you get there, you’ll accompany a private tour guide to see some of the city’s top sights, including:

 A unique collection of artwork from the past 5000 years is on view at the Egyptian Museum.
 There are more than 250,000 authentic objects on display, including a display of Tutankhamen’s collection of gold, jewels, and treasures that was kept safe in his tomb for more than 3,500 years.

 In Cairo, lunch will be provided in a neighborhood eatery before visiting:

 Citadel of Salah El Din

-Cairo Citadel is a majestic citadel that served as Egypt’s center of government until the 1860s.
-It was built under the reign of Salah ad-Din.
-Work on the structure began in 1176 and was finished in 1182.
+Cairo Citadel is a majestic stronghold that formerly served as Egypt’s capital until the year 1860.
+It was built under Salah’s ad rule.
+Din’s The building project began in 1176 and was finished in 1182.